Changes to child restraint laws

 - read and/or download the child restraints save lives information brochure

-- read the booster seats save lives brochure (external link)
+- read the 'My booster comes with me' brochure

 - find a certified Child Restraint Technician